x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/use-powershell-to-display-mailbox-information.md

 Values for `<PropertyValue>` depend on the property, and can be values like strings, numbers, Boolean values ( `$True` or `$False`), or no value ( `$Null`).
 Text values with spaces require quotation marks around the value.
 Numerical values, Boolean values and `$Null` don't require quotation marks around the value.

-Returning to our example of all the mailboxes that have been assigned a litigation hold, the filter phrase is `{LitigationHoldEnabled -eq $True}`:
+Returning to our example of all the mailboxes that have been assigned a litigation hold, the filter phrase is `"LitigationHoldEnabled -eq $True"`:

 - The property name is `LitigationHoldEnabled`.